Thrangsohlang/sql-to-viz/README.md

 3. Enter your query to view the  visualization interface.

 ## Contributing
-Feel free to fork the repository and submut pull requests.
+Feel free to fork the repository and submit pull requests.

 ## License
 This project is licensed under the MIT License.